The Ultimate Plumbing Guide

 TECH TIP: Handling a Major Plumbing Leak

 Although major plumbing leaks don’t happen often, when they do, they can cause serious damage in a very short time.
 That is why every homeowner needs to know where the main water supply shutoff valve is and how to use it.
 Find the main water supply pipe that enters your house, typically located on a basement wall.
 If your house is in a subdivision, water supply lines usually enter the wall closest to the road.
 The first valve present on this pipe is the main shutoff.
 Rotate the handle clockwise until it stops to shut off the flow of water.
-The valve handle might be difficult to turn, but clockwise rotation is the way most main valves shuts off.

 Whenever the flush handle of a toilet is pushed down, it opens a flush valve in the bottom of the water tank.
 This allows water to rush down into the toilet bowl, carrying waste into a large drain pipe hidden in the floor.
 As the water level in the tank drops during a flush, it opens a fill valve to refill the tank to a preset water level, ready for the next flush.
 The water that remains in a toilet bowl after flushing seals out sewer gases and prevents them from entering your home.

 - – the bowl

 - – water tank